 This is what happened when I was stalked on the internet.
 The stalker’s name is Rick Klugman.
 His crime of stalking and harassment was part of an ongoing campaign of cyberbullying targeting me over the last year and a half.

 I was acquainted with the person who stalked me from the social media site, Quora.
-I started writing about his threats and harassment as soon as I knew he wasn’t going to leave me alone, in spite of appeals from me to his wife and female friend, in spite of a visit from his police department to issue him a No Contact warning.
+I wrote about his threats and harassment as soon as I knew he wasn’t going to leave me alone, in spite of appeals from me to his wife and female friend, in spite of a visit from his police department to issue him a No Contact warning.

 “Recognize the situation for what it is: Online harassment.
 It can also be referred to as cyberbullying, but regardless of the name, know that this is a sign of weakness for the perpetrator.
 As upsetting as it can be, recognize that it’s extremely important that you DO NOT respond to this person.
 Engaging with the bully often only makes matters worse.
 They feed off their victim’s misery and pain.”

 That’s easy enough to say now, but I already knew him.
 I expected that when you tell people to leave you alone, they put on their coat, and walked out the door, leaving you alone.
 They don’t up the game, send you threatening messages and harass you even more, scoffing at you while you’re telling them to stop or you’ll call the police.